-Since 2005, Mark has served as the 4th Senior Pastor of Mayflower Congregational Church.
+Since 2005, Mark Barger Elliott has served as the 4th Senior Pastor of Mayflower Congregational Church.
 He is the author of Middle of the Maze: 5 Secrets to Find Your Way and Creative Styles of Preaching, as well as articles and sermons posted on Huffington Post and CNN.com.
-Mark received a Doctor of Ministry in preaching from San Francisco Theological Seminary, studied strategic planning at the Harvard Business School, and has received a certificate in non-profit management from the Kellogg Business School at Northwestern University.
-Mark also loves the visual arts and is a documentary filmmaker.
+Mark received a Doctor of Ministry in preaching from San Francisco Theological Seminary and a Masters of Divinity from Princeton Theological Seminary where he won the John Galloway award in preaching.
+He has studied strategic planning at the Harvard Business School and has received a certificate in non-profit management from the Kellogg Business School at Northwestern University.
+Mark loves the visual arts and is a documentary filmmaker.
 Both of his films, LOST BOY HOME, narrated by Sam Waterston, and THE LAST SONGWRITER, starring Garth Brooks and Emmylou Harris, won audience awards.
-He is currently working on two new books, Fat Tires/7Ways Not to Get Thrown and The Sea Hates a Coward/7 Leadership Essentials to Navigate Life’s Storms.
+He is currently working on two new books, Prayer: From the Inside Out and Blue Lobsters: Ten Traits that Make Effective Leaders.

 Director of Music and Organist